 The Company and Trust Fund are also exposed to equity securities price risk because of investments held and classified as investments at FVTPL in the statement of financial position (Notes 3 and 4).
+The price risk is managed by the trustee.

-On the assumption that the Philippine Stock Exchange Index (PSEi) had increased/decreased by 10%, fair value reserves (shown as part of the profit or loss) is expected to increase/decrease by P248.5 thousand, respectively, (2022 - P378.2 thousand) as a result of unrealized gains/losses on equity securities classified as investments at FVTPL.
+On the assumption that the fair value of listed equity securities had increased/decreased by 10%, fair value reserves (shown as part of the profit or loss) is expected to increase/decrease by P338.5 thousand, respectively, (2023 - P337.1 thousand) as a result of unrealized gains/losses on equity securities classified as investments at FVTPL.